 What are practice focuses?

 Over time and through training, physiotherapists become very familiar with certain conditions and patient populations.
-Some physiotherapists market themselves in specific areas of practice or may try to outwardly focus their practice in areas of personal interest.
+Some physiotherapists may try to focus their practice in areas of personal interest.
 Clinics may also have unique facilities that allow them to provide the full spectrum of care to patients with particular conditions..

 The practice focuses were originally derived from the divisions of the Canadian Physiotherapy Association.
 More will be added as time progresses that may not reflect these divisions.